tarof429/online_books/kubernetes_with_archlinux/part_1_setup.md

 [root@localhost]#
 ```

-You should also install kubectl if you haven't already; although minikube does provide the ability to run kubectl, it's very slow.
+You should also install kubectl if you haven't already; although minikube does provide the ability to run kubectl within the driver, it's very slow.

-The first time you start minikube, it will create a directory at ~/.minikube, download a docker image and start a container.
+The first time you start minikube, it will create a directory at ~/.minikube, download the minikube docker image and start a container.
+The container is called gcr.io/k8s-minikube/kicbase.
 You can see it if you run docker images or use a tool such as the Docker extension for VSCode.

 According to the documentation, it is possible to view the configuration for minikube by running `minikube config view`.
 However, when I first ran this command, nothing was returned: no default values, no warning messages, nothing.
-Then I had a hunch that I need to set the default driver to see any change, so I ran `minikube set driver docker`.
+Then I had a hunch that I needed to set the default driver, so I ran `minikube set driver docker`.
 This time the CLI returned a value!

 ```bash
 $ minikube config view